fpenzar/Intro_to_ML/report_1.md

 | Population | Total population of the country |continuous|ratio|
 | Unemployment rate| Percentage of the labor force that is unemployed |continuous|ratio|
 | Urban population | Percentage of the population living in urban areas |continuous|ratio|

+#### Data Transformation

+There was a number of data transformations performed.
+Some of the variables were removed all together, mostly due to a large number of null values within the dataset (e.g. `Minimum wage`, 23% null values - Denmark does not have a statutory minimum wage).
+Extrapolating the missing values would introduce unnecessary bias to the dataset.
+Some were removed because they were irrelevant to the project goals (`Calling code`, `Currency code`, `Largest city`, `Official language`). `Latitude` and `Longitude` were removed due to their close connection with the continent attribute - based on these attributes alone it would be possible to predict the continent.\
+Since the original dataset did not come with the attribute that described the continent a country is on, the attribute needed to be added.
+This was done with a [python library](https://pypi.org/project/pycountry-convert/).
+After the addition, one-hot encoding was used for the continents, thus introducing 6 (Antarctica was not added) new attributes per country.\
+Countries that contained null values within the remaining attributes were removed (36 countries).
+Again, this was done so as not to introduce any bias.
+In the end the cleaned dataset contained 159 countries.